-Chole, or better known as chana masala, is a delicious vegetarian Indian curry made with chickpeas.
+Chole is a tangy vegetarian and vegan-friendy Indian curry made with chickpeas.
+The curry is rich and deeply flavorful, making it wonderfully comforting for special occasions.
 It can be made in under an hour in an Instant Pot and meal prepped for the week!
 Serve it street-style with bhatura or rice.

 Chole is a North Indian curry made out of chickpeas, onion, tomato, and spices.
-It’s plant-based and packed with protein, making it a popular recipe.
-It’s slow-cooked in a pressure cooker so the curry is incredibly flavorful and hearty.
+It's plant-based and packed with protein, making it a popular recipe.
+The chickpeas are slow-cooked in a pressure cooker so the curry is incredibly flavorful and hearty.

 They are admittedly incredibly similar and frequently confused.
 Some consider it interchangeable, but that's not the case.